-With a vision greater than ourselves, Brooks Labradors Service Dogs recently hosted a Diabetes Alert Dog Training Seminar attended by 42 trainers from across the United States, Canada, Australia and the U.K. This workshop was taught by Debby Kay, a pioneer in the scent detection field.
+With a vision greater than ourselves, Brooks Labradors Service Dogs has hosted a Diabetes Alert Dog Training Seminar attended by 42 trainers from across the United States, Canada, Australia and the U.K. This workshop was taught by Debby Kay, a pioneer in the scent detection field.

 We are one of the few DAD Trainers who are also professional breeders.
 As a DAD Breeder/Trainer, we selectively breed puppies with temperaments suitable for Service Dogs use.
 From those special puppies, we then select puppies for our Diabetic Alert Dog program who demonstrate the greatest aptitude for DAD service.
 Breeding and training the most suitable puppies shortens the learning curve and maximizes training efforts.

 We selectively breed AKC registered Labrador Retrievers to have the qualities that make an ideal Service Dog and specifically a Diabetes Alert Dog (DAD).
 Our puppies are sought by major service dog schools across the country, and we provide stud service (collect & ship semen) to Southeastern Guide Dogs in Palmetto, Florida.

 There are no shortcuts to training a Service Dog

 Can your own dog be trained as a Diabetes Alert Dog?